Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Implementation Details

 During the process creation phase (\S\ref{sec:creation}), the FM generates $L_{exp}$ that acts as an authorization token that binds a process (on a specific host) to the memory range(s) it may access.
 Conceptually,

 Where $K_{FM}$ is the FM's secret key.
 SPACE stores the authorization label for subsequent checks.

-On the other hand, the SPACE-generated host-side label $L_{host}$ is generated and stored in the \textit{label register} \textit{iff} the authorized user-space process invokes \texttt{ARM\_LABEL} at a context switch (\S\ref{sec:runtime}). $L_{host}$ represents the identity of the process currently running on that core.
+On the other hand, the SPACE-generated host-side label $L_{host}$ is generated and stored in the \textit{label register} \textit{iff} the authorized user-space process invokes \texttt{ARM\_LABEL} at a context switch (\S\ref{sec:runtime}). $L_{host}$ represents the \id of the process currently running on that core.
 Freshness of $L_{host}$ is ensured via a monotonic counter. $L_{host}$ is given by:

-Where $K_{host}$ is the host's secret key known to the SPACE, and ctr is the monotonic counter that advances on each context activation per core.
+Where $K_{host}$ is the host's secret key known to the SPACE, and ctr is the monotonic counter that advances on each context switch per core.

-In summary, on a context switch, SPACE: \begin{enumerate} \item Derives the current process identity, or the \textit{context}, from the active address-space root (\context). \item Generates $L_{host}$ and stores it in the \textit{label register} for that specific core. \item Compares the two labels to match the predicate. \end{enumerate} If authentication succeeds, each LD/ST issued by the active context is marked as authenticated by tagging the A-bits.
-This allows per-access permission enforcement downstream, thus achieveing R1, \textit{i.e.} adhering to the principle of least privileges.
-This inherently also prevents synonyms in the memory.
+In summary, on a context switch, SPACE: \begin{enumerate} \item Derives the current process' \id. \item Generates $L_{host}$ and stores it in the \textit{label register} for that specific core. \item Compares the two labels to match the predicate. \end{enumerate} Authenticated processes will always generate identity-tagged LD/ST. This enables per-access permission enforcement downstream and prevents synonyms in the memory.

-SPACE satisfies R2, \textit{i.e.} ensures OS independence.
-All identity construction and label checks occur in trusted hardware and the OS cannot mint identities or forge labels.
-The monotonic counter ensures that $L_{host}$ is tied to exactly one context activation, which prevents replay attacks~\cite{tocttou}.
-Further, this ensures the principle of least privilege as authorization tokens bind contexts to specific SDM ranges.
+All identity construction and label checks occur in trusted hardware.
+The OS cannot mint identities or forge labels.
+The monotonic counter ensures that $L_{host}$ is tied to exactly one context switch, which prevents replay attacks~\cite{tocttou}.
+This ensures OS independence (R2) and upholds the principle of least privilege (R1) as authorization tokens bind processes to specific SDM ranges.